-No. Issue/Topic Area Comment Commenter Staff Response traffic and congestion, while the narrowing of roadways will make turns more difficult for large fire-rescue apparatus.
-Similarly, the proposal for "a grid of streets and alleys" and smaller blocks with more crosswalks could also hinder response times.
-Vision, Goals, Policies and Actions) and bicycle traffic safely can be done without negatively impacting fire and rescue operations.
-Goal 4.1: Get people out of their cars and transform Montgomery County into a community of walkable, people-centric places.
-Make public transit, walking, and bicycling the preferred travel mode for daily trips and substantially reduce the need for personal vehicles.
-(P. 76) The priority goal of the public transportation system is to get residents to their jobs and schools.
-There is interest in including schools in the Complete Communities by repurposing office buildings, but no clear plans for jobs.
-County Executive, 8-14- 20 (This comment was made on the 6- 11-20 draft of Vision, Goals, Policies and Actions) Complete communities, including the characteristics and elements of urban, suburban and rural complete communities, will be considered and discussed further during the Planning Board work sessions to inform revisions to the draft plan.
-Policy 4.1.2: Policy 4.1.2: Plan and implement a high quality transit network that seamlessly connects the county's downtowns and town centers and regional destinations.
-Make transit the fastest and most reliable way to get between downtowns, town centers, and rail and BRT corridors.
-Should we be capitalizing on our Amtrak access more?
-Do our Amtrak stations have significant needs?
-Are there positions we can advocate for toward improving the Capitol Limited service?
-Even if the plan ultimately doesn't suggest significant changes to the County's Amtrak access, it should at least acknowledge that it exists.
-County Executive, 8-14- 20 (This comment was made on the 6- 11-20 draft of Vision, Goals, Policies and Actions) At this time we do not see an intercity travel via Amtrak along the Capitol Limited corridor as a significant benefit to Montgomery County.
-Policy 4.1.2 Need to ensure this recognizes the need for bus depots & transit centers (particularly in locating & acquiring ROW).
-This should establish that a future Transit Functional Plan will identify these locations, for inclusion into future area master plans.
-County Executive, 8-14- 20 (This comment was made on the 6- 11-20 draft of Vision, Goals, Policies and Actions) This could be addressed in an update to the Master Plan of Highways and Transitways.
+No. Issue/Topic Area Comment Commenter Staff Response of roadways will make turns more difficult Policies and without negatively impacting fire and for large fire-rescue apparatus.
+Similarly, Actions) rescue operations. the proposal for "a grid of streets and alleys" and smaller blocks with more crosswalks could also hinder response times.
+133. Goal 4.1: Get people out of their cars The priority goal of the public County Complete communities, including the and transform Montgomery County into transportation system is to get residents to Executive, 8-14- characteristics and elements of a community of walkable, people-centric their jobs and schools.
+There is interest in 20 (This urban, suburban and rural complete places.
+Make public transit, walking, and including schools in the Complete comment was communities, will be considered and bicycling the preferred travel mode for Communities by repurposing office made on the 6- discussed further during the Planning daily trips and substantially reduce the buildings, but no clear plans for jobs.
+11-20 draft of Board work sessions to inform need for personal vehicles.
+(P. 76) Vision, Goals, revisions to the draft Plan.
+Policies and Actions) 134.
+Policy 4.1.2: Policy 4.1.2: Plan and Should we be capitalizing on our Amtrak County At this time we do not see an implement a high quality transit network access more?
+Do our Amtrak stations have Executive, 8-14- intercity travel via Amtrak along the that seamlessly connects the county's significant needs?
+Are there positions we 20 (This Capitol Limited corridor as a downtowns and town centers and can advocate for toward improving the comment was significant benefit to Montgomery regional destinations.
+Make transit the Capitol Limited service?
+Even if the plan made on the 6- County. fastest and most reliable way to ultimately doesn't suggest significant 11-20 draft of get between downtowns, town centers, changes to the County's Amtrak access, it Vision, Goals, and rail and BRT corridors. should at least acknowledge that it exists.
+Policies and Actions) 135.
+Policy 4.1.2 Need to ensure this recognizes the need for County This could be addressed in an update bus depots & transit centers (particularly in Executive, 8-14- to the Master Plan of Highways and locating & acquiring ROW).
+This should 20 (This Transitways. establish that a future Transit Functional comment was Plan will identify these locations, for made on the 6- inclusion into future area master plans.
+11-20 draft of Vision, Goals, Policies and Actions)